 Arborfield

-November 14th 2004 - the first Remembrance Sunday after the Roundabout was completed
+The transformation of the Crossroads, March - November 2004 November 14th 2004 - the first Remembrance Sunday after the Roundabout was completed |

 The Cross has become the symbol for the village both because its long association with the Army and because it is placed at the point on the map known for many centuries as 'Arborfield Cross'.
 It was dedicated in March 1920 by Mrs. Rickman, formerly of Arborfield Grange, who was invited to unveil the memorial, as described in a newspaper article.
-A photo was taken of the occasion:
+A photo was taken of the occasion: The setting of the Cross changed over the years as trees were felled and replaced by hedges.

 The memorial was re-dedicated in 1948 to commemorate those who had fallen in the Second World War, and also to add E. E. Sturges from the First World War.
 The Sturges family lived at Barkham Square, but were connected by marriage to the Simonds family, and the name was long associated with the Wokingham Rural District Council.